Sessile Oak: Meaning and use

 Sessile Oak - Overview

-A sessile oak can live for 500–1000 years and reach up to 45m in height with a trunk diameter of 2m.
-Its bark has vertical ridges with grooves that run along its length and allow rainwater to make its way to the ground.
-It has a bright yet ample canopy made up of branches less twisted than its cousin, the English oak.
-Its leaves grow on small stalks shallow-lobed leaves that easily detach from their petioles or stalks.
+A Sessile Oak can live for 500-1000 years and grow up to 45 metres tall with a trunk diameter of 2 metres.
+The bark has vertical grooves that allow rainwater to find its way to the ground.
+Sessile oak has a full crown with low-set leaves that easily detach from their stems.

-It is a monoecious species, with male flowers in long catkins at the base of the leaf blades, and small female flowers found in clusters.
-The sessile – which means stalkless – produces acorns attached directly to the twig.
+It is a monoecious species with male flowers in long racemes at the base of the leaf blades and small female flowers in clusters.
+The tree produces acorns that sit directly on the twig.

 Read more Read less